 What if you were unable to upgrade your credit card?

 If you can’t get an upgrade, consider applying for a new card.
 You might consider opening a new account with your current card issuer or a different one.
 Keep in mind the pros and cons below when making your decision.

-- It may be easier to switch to a new rewards structure if your spending habits have changed.
+Switching to a new rewards structure may be easier if your spending habits have changed.

 When applying for a new credit card, it’s essential to consider what you’ll do with the cards you already have.